StuartBaxter-MVP/SecurityRoleManagement/README.md

 * assigning of security roles to Power Platform Teams by using relate/unrelate
 * assigning of column secuirty profiles to Power Platform Teams by using relate/unrelate
-* assigning of users to Azure AD groups in a using the Azure Ad connector for Canvas Apps
+* assigning of users to Azure AD groups using the Azure Ad connector for Canvas Apps

 ## Prerequisites